zepedropaixao/zepedropaixao.github.io/projects/simi.md

 # What is it?

 SIMI is a digital menu for restaurants.

+It is available online [here](http://getsimi.com).

 The main intent of this product is to help restaurant managers increase their sales by showcasing their dishes with professional photos on a tablet.